-The state of a system of N particles is given by 3N canonical coordinates $q_1, \ldots, q{3N}$ and by the corresponding 3N conjugate momenta $p_1, \ldots, p{3N}$ .
-This defines a 6N-dimensional space $\Gamma$ , where each point in $\Gamma$ represents a state of the microscopic system.
-Considering now the whole system of N particles under certain macroscopic conditions, given external parameter such as temperature, pressure, volume, internal energy, ...., we find that an infinite number of states in $\Gamma$ satisfy the same condition, and would not be distinguishable by macroscopic measurements.
+We consider the state of a gas of N classical particles, given by 3N canonical coordinates q_1, \ldots, q{3N} and by the corresponding 3N conjugate momenta p_1, \ldots, p{3N} .
+These define a 6N-dimensional space Γ , where each point in Γ represents a state of the microscopic system.
+Considering the whole system of N particles under certain macroscopic conditions, given external parameter such as temperature, pressure, volume, internal energy,, we find that an infinite number of states in Γ are compatible with the same external condition, and would not be distinguishable by macroscopic measurements.